PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/search/search-listing.md

 3. Status

-Checkmark if the alias is enabled or disabled
+The alias can be enabled or disabled

 5. Actions